 Your Guide to Activities & Resources for Unique Learners

 When you’re parenting a child with learning differences, every day is an adventure, bringing new opportunities to meet their unique needs.
-You’re constantly on the hunt for engaging activities and practical resources to help your son or daughter thrive academically, emotionally, and socially.
+You’re constantly searching for engaging activities and practical resources to help your son or daughter thrive academically, emotionally, and socially.
 We understand and want to support you on your journey.
 That’s why we’ve gathered this list of valuable resources for children with special needs in learning.
-Whether you’re seeking activities for children with ADHD, dyslexia activities, or strategies to support other mild-to-moderate learning differences, you’ll find something to make your child’s day a little brighter.
+Whether you’re seeking activities for children with ADHD, dyslexia activities, or strategies to support other mild-to-moderate learning differences, you’ll find something to make your child’s day a little brighter and learning a little easier.

 Resources for Children With Special Learning Needs

-If your child finds it difficult to maintain focus or has challenges reading, writing, or working with numbers, there are numerous free resources available online.
+If your child finds it difficult to maintain focus or has challenges reading, writing, or working with numbers, numerous free resources are available online.
 Explore the following sites for information, advocacy, and support services, including ADHD support, dysgraphia resources, dyslexia learning strategies, dyscalculia resources, executive functioning skills, and more:

 Find a School That Can Help Your Child